pochito427/ror-todoapp/README.md

 Check if you are on project root directory and run on your console or CLI next command after database creation: rails db:migrate

+For production environment database, you can run on your console or Heroku CLI next command with optional database creation: heroku run rake db:migrate

 ## Deployment instructions

 Before database creation and initialization, check if you are on project root directory and run on your console or CLI next command for installing dependencies: